kathermf/kathermf.github.io/portfolio.md

 Here is the list of projects I have been a part of.
 Feel free to take a closer look at them.

-Please that the portfolio may not be completely finished yet and that some parts may be incomplete or missing.
+Please note that the portfolio may not be completely finished yet and that some parts may be incomplete or missing.
 I am still in the process of adding to it, so be sure to check back at a later point in time.

 <hr />
 ## Selfie Surf